Emerson "Snow White" Model 247 Radio (1939)

 Reproducing the Panel

-Although the panel had withstood paint stripper without damage, I was concerned about the chemicals (sealer and release agent) supplied with the mold-making products.
+Although the panel had withstood paint stripper without damage, I was concerned about the chemicals (sealer and release agent) supplied with the mold-making product.
 To protect against damage, I sealed my original panel with a light coat of clear shellac.

-To ensure a good mold, you want the back to be perfectly flat.
-I did this work on a piece of glass, covered with wax paper.
 The next photo shows how I built a containing structure from strips of cardboard.
-The strips were pressed into the clay, then secured at the corners with a hot glue gun.
+The strips were pressed into the clay and then secured at the corners with a hot glue gun.
 Then I went around all the inner edges of the clay bed with a modeling tool, making sure there would be no leaks when I poured the mold material.
 I also formed up the outer clay edges to make a nice, straight mold.

 Note that some molding/casting materials are measured by volume, while others are measured by weight.
 I chose a volume-measured material because I didn't want to buy an expensive weight scale (no, postage scales are not accurate enough).

 After the mold had cured, it was time to remove it from the original.
-I first carefully cut away the cardboard retaining structure, then, with the original upside down, peeled the clay bed away from its back.
+I carefully cut away the cardboard retaining structure and then, with the original upside down, peeled the clay bed away from its back.
 The back of the original panel looks mottled and ugly, but that's how it came out of the factory.
 (If you are buying a Snow White radio and wondering whether its panel is a fake, look at the back.)

 Finally, it was time to mix the casting material and pour.
 For a casting of this type, with large open areas, it's important to pour on a level surface, to avoid heavy flashings that will be laborious to trim out later.